hybridables/hybridify/README.md

 ```

 ### [.promisify](index.js#L122)
-> Alias for [letta][]'s `.promisify` method.
+> Alias for [relike][]'s `.promisify` method.
 Almost the same as the `.hybridify` method, but can't accept callback.
 When returned function is called only returns a promise, not calls the final callback.

 **Params**